 Every component in the PC has a specified nominal voltage limit, such as 120VAC, 240VAC, 480VAC, etc., and it is when the voltage crosses these limits of the devices a power surge would be occurring.

-The Surge Protector is an electrical device which is used to protect various equipment’s and electronic systems such as a Gaming PC against the power surges and voltage spikes by blocking voltage when the safe threshold of your Gaming PC is reached.
+The Surge Protector is an electrical device that is used to protect various equipment and electronic systems such as a Gaming PC against power surges and voltage spikes by blocking voltage when the safe threshold of your Gaming PC is reached.

 Even for a small spike over the threshold limit of your Gaming PC, a considerable amount of damage can be happening.

 For most Gaming PCs it is ideal to get a surge protector which has a joule rating anywhere between 2000-4000 joules, preferably close to 4000 joules, thus ensuring that you have maximum protection to your Gaming PC.

 While there are many surge protectors available in the market, getting a surge protector which has around 3000 joules with at least 6 outlets and a six-foot cable is advisable.